 If time allows, walk around the Garden District (where Commander’s Place is located) and marvel at the historic homes and beautiful streets.

-If you’re headed to New Orleans over a long weekend, head to some of the other museums and Arts District.
-Near the Hyatt you’ll find art galleries and shops to explore; and check out the Ogden Museum of Southern Art.
+If you’re planning to spend a long weekend in New Orleans, head to some of the other museums and the Arts District.
+Near the Hyatt you’ll find art galleries and shops to explore; you can also check out the Ogden Museum of Southern Art.
 Or, if you’re visiting in the spring, summer, or fall, take a swamp tour in the bayou for alligator spotting.

 Bars & Restaurants

 - Cafe du Monde, French Quarter

 - The Sazerac Bar, Roosevelt Hotel, French Quarter

 - Apple Barrel, Frenchmen St.